 Note that the inverse of a unit quaternion equals to the conjugate of the unit quaternion.

-However, multiplying a quaternion p by a unit quaternion q does not conserve the length (norm) of the vector part of the quaternion p.
+However, multiplying a quaternion p by another quaternion q does not conserve the length (norm) of the vector part of the quaternion p even if q is a unit quaternion.
 For example;

-Since we found that the scalar parts of p and p' are same, the norm of p' is;
+Since the lengths and the scalar parts of p and p' are same, the lengths of the vector parts are also same;